ihmeuw/vivarium_research/docs/source/intervention_models/multiple_myeloma_treatment/index.rst

 * We do not assign Isa or Dara regimen categories before those treatments were approved/in use.
 * We approximately match the Isa coverage (sum of all Isa-containing regimen categories) from our line- and year-specific projections.
 * We approximately match the Dara coverage (sum of all Dara-containing regimen categories) from ? (data source TBD, for now we will use Phase 1 numbers but expect to update these).
 Though we do have the sample size to inform this from Flatiron, it is not clear how to extrapolate it (see coverage inputs section below).
-* The split between the Isa-containing regimen categories matches the split between the analogous Dara-containing categories observed in Flatiron.
+* The split between the Isa-containing regimen categories matches the split between the analogous Dara-containing categories observed in Flatiron, conditional on covariates.
 * All non-Isa categories are associated with covariates according to the observed associations in Flatiron.
 * Isa is associated with covariates -- besides line and year -- in the same way as Dara (they have the same patient profile), except that when it follows Dara in our Isa-after-Dara scenario, it is constant across these covariates.
 * The probability of interest for each of our alternative scenarios (probability of Isa after Dara, probability of Isa in the first line) approximates our specified probability in that scenario, and is zero in all other scenarios.
+When Isa scales up in these scenarios, it selectively replaces Dara.
 * We use extrapolation from Flatiron data to project time trends of all regimen categories **that do not contain Isa or Dara** into the future.
 This may be a linear or flat (every future year is like the present) extrapolation, depending on treatment assignment model choices.

 Detailed description